ans-group/docs.ukfast.co.uk/source/fastdesk/getting_started/install_citrix_receiver.md

 Here, you'll need to enter __daas.ecloud.co.uk__ and then click the __Add__ button.

-You'll then be prompted to enter your FASTdesk login credentials
+You'll then be prompted to enter your FASTdesk login credentials.

 ![Image189](files/Image189.png)